 How Le Tote Works

 - Sign up for your first box.
 There are three plans to choose from: 3 clothing items and 2 accessories for $59 a month, 4 clothing items for $69 a month, or 5 clothing items and 3 accessories for $79 a month.
+You can use Ebates to get cash-back when you sign up.

 - Fill out your profile.
 The more information you give the better your box will be.
 You add details like measurements, colors you like, styles you like, and where you live so weather can be accounted for.